 - Right-click on the previous version and click Uninstall.
 Alternatively, you can also press the Uninstall button at the top after selecting the older version

-If there are other pieces of software you'd like to remove for your computer, check out our guide on uninstalling programs and applications on your computer.
+If there are other pieces of software you'd like to remove for your computer, check out our guide on Computer Troubleshooting.